smwarsh/100-days-of-code/log.md

 ### Day 8: August 17, 2018

-**Today's Progress**: Worked on the Basic JavaScript curriculum on FreeCodeCamp for 45 minutes, then spent the rest of the time debugging my contact form code.
+**Today's Progress**: I worked on the Basic JavaScript curriculum on FreeCodeCamp for 45 minutes, then spent the rest of the time debugging my contact form code.
 I scrapped everything, started it from scratch, and now it works!

 **Time Spent Coding**: 1h 48m